 Abstract

-This paper presents the implementation of a GPS L1 C/A signal receiver using software- defined radio technology.
+This paper presents the implementation of a GPS L1 C/A signal receiver using software-defined radio technology.
 A HackRF One SDR operating at 10 Msps sample rate was used to capture GPS signals at 1575.42 MHz.
 A Python-based data acquisition system was developed using the python hackrf library to interface with the hardware and collect raw I/Q samples.
-The captured signals were processed using GNSS-SDR, an open source GNSS receiver.
-Signal quality analysis revealed significant differences between indoor and outdoor environments, with out door reception achieving standard deviations of 10-12 compared to less than 4 for indoor signals.
-The system successfully acquired nine distinct GPS satellites across multiple constellation blocks (IIR, IIR-M, IIF, and III).
-This shows the feasibility of low cost GPS reception using open-source tools.
-Even though satellite acquisition was achieved, persistent tracking beyond 16 seconds was challenging.
-This prevented the accumulation of ephemeris data required for position computation.
-This work establishes the viability of SDR- based GPS reception and highlights the technical challenges in maintaining stable tracking with general purpose hardware.
+The captured signals were processed using GNSS-SDR, an open-source GNSS receiver.
+The system successfully acquired nine distinct GPS satellites across multiple constellation blocks (IIR, IIR-M, IIF, and III), demonstrating the feasibility of low- cost GPS reception using open-source tools.
+However, persistent tracking beyond 16 seconds could not be achieved, preventing ephemeris decoding and position computation.
+Analysis identified the HackRF’s crystal oscillator (∼20 ppm) as the primary limitation, as GPS tracking requires frequency stability below 1 ppm.
+This finding is consistent with results reported by Castillo Delacroix et al., who observed the same failure with HackRF while achieving successful acquisition using an RTL-SDR v3 with built-in TCXO.
+This work establishes the viability of SDR- based GPS signal acquisition and characterizes the hardware constraints that must be addressed for complete position solu- tions.

 Read the full paper of the project at Project Paper